starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 public key.

 In order for an account to be used as a signer it must be deployed to the appropriate network, Starknet Goerli or mainnet, and funded.
 For this example we are going to use Goerli Testnet.
-To deploy your wallet, visit [Getting Started](ch01-00-getting-started.md) and find the `Smart Wallet Setup` section.
+To deploy your wallet, visit [Smart Wallet Setup](https://book.starknet.io/ch01-00-getting-started.html#smart-wallet-setup).
 Now you’re ready to interact with Starknet smart contracts.

 ### Creating a Signer